Moniter123/build-cdn/_posts/2017-09-25-how-i-built-my-own-cdn-for-less-than-100-usd-vday-2017.md

 title:         "How I built my own CDN for less than 100$ a month"
 date:          2017-09-25 00:00:00
 categories:    speaking
 excerpt:       In my quest for the fastest website on the whole internet, I ventured into the unknown and started building my own CDN.
-I spoke live on the 7<sup>th</sup> of November on the Hungarian Virtualization Day.
-The slides are available below.
 external_link: https://vday.hu/2017/
 slides:        /assets/slides/CDN.pdf
 inLanguage:    EN